arvindk459895/movie-recommendation-system/README.md

 ## Contributing ##

 Contributions are always welcome!
 If you have any suggestions or find any issues with the project, please feel free to open an issue or submit a pull request.

+## License ##

+This project is licensed under the MIT License.
+See the LICENSE file for details